RLLD576/ReplayInterpolator/Readme.md

 time coherence between files.

 ## How to use it:
-YouTube video explaining the problem it aims to solve and how to use it soon™

 - Record your replays
 - The camera path you want in the first replay (REMEMBER HOW LONG IT IS, YOU WILL NEED IT LATER)
 - First, set up a folder in which you will be working